U.S. Route 92: Tampa Bay Area

-US 92 begins along State Road 687 at the intersection of SR 595 in St. Petersburg.
-The road continues north along SR 687 until it reaches the eastern termini of State Roads 686 and 694, where it turns right on Gandy Boulevard (State Road 600) before crossing the Gandy Bridge into Tampa.
+US 92 begins going eastbound along SR 687 at the intersection of SR 595 in St. Petersburg.
+The road continues north along SR 687 until it reaches the eastern termini of SR 686 and SR 694, where it turns right on Gandy Boulevard (SR 600) before crossing the Gandy Bridge into Tampa.
 After crossing the Gandy Bridge, US 92 intersects West Shore Boulevard and runs east along Gandy Boulevard until it reaches Dale Mabry Highway at the first interchange with the Lee Roy Selmon Expressway where it turns north.
-State Road 685 branches to the northeast at Henderson Boulevard.
-The next major intersections are Kennedy Boulevard (SR 60), then Interstate 275 at Exits 41 A. In between SR 616 and SR 574, US 92 passes George M. Steinbrenner Field and Raymond James Stadium.
-A parclo interchange with Hillsborough Avenue takes US 92 from Dale Mabry to Hillsborough Avenue and State Road 580 from Hillsborough Avenue to Dale Mabry Highway.
-US 92 crosses two parallel bridges over the Hillsborough River, then intersects with BUS US 41, I-275 again at Exits 47 A-B, then intersects northbound U.S. Route 41 and SR 45, where US 41 and 92 overlap each other.
+SR 685 branches to the northeast at Henderson Boulevard.
+The next major intersections are Kennedy Boulevard (SR 60), then I-275 at exit 41A.
+In between SR 616 and SR 574, US 92 passes George M. Steinbrenner Field and Raymond James Stadium.
+A parclo interchange with Hillsborough Avenue takes US 92 from Dale Mabry to Hillsborough Avenue and SR 580 from Hillsborough Avenue to Dale Mabry Highway.
+US 92 crosses two parallel bridges over the Hillsborough River, which consist of a 1939-built eastbound vertical lift bridge, and a 1960-built westbound bascule bridge.
+Later the road intersects with US 41 Business (US 41 Bus.), I-275 again at exit 47A-B, then intersects northbound US 41 and SR 45, where US 41 and US 92 overlap each other.
 One other major intersection exists with SR 585 before US 41 turns southbound as the concurrency ends.

-After SR 583, the road becomes part of the collective-distributor roads along Interstate 4 west and east of the parclo interchange with U.S. Route 301 at Exit 7.
-The east end of the interchange contains a stub for a proposed west-to-northbound ramp to 301 at the westbound flyover.
-Access to Interstate 75 is only available eastbound from I-4.
+After SR 583, the road becomes part of the collective-distributor roads along I-4 west and east of the parclo interchange with US 301 at exit 7.
+The eastern end of the interchange contains a stub for a proposed west-to-northbound ramp to US 301 at the westbound flyover.
+Eventually, US 92 crosses under I-75 but does not intersect it directly (access to I-75 is only available eastbound from I-4).
 Three other local roads that cross US 92 access I-4.
 These consist of Mango Road in Mango, followed by McIntosh Road and Branch Forbes Road in Dover.
-Within Plant City US 92 appeoaches the southern terminus of State Road 566 (Thonotosassa Road) then splits into a one-way pair.
-The first major intersection along this one-way pair is Florida State Road 39 (Alexander Road), followed by Florida State Road 574, but only along the eastbound lanes.
-In downtown Plant City, US 92 encounters SR 39A which it has a two-block overlap between Wheeler and Collins Streets.
-After the one-way pair ends, the last state highway to intersect the route in the city and Hillsborough County is the southern terminus of State Road 533 (Park Road).
+Within Plant City US 92 approaches the southern terminus of SR 566 (Thonotosassa Road) then splits into a one-way pair.
+The first major intersection along this one-way pair is SR 39 (Alexander Road), followed by SR 574, but only along the eastbound lanes.
+In downtown Plant City, US 92 encounters SR 39A, with which it has a two-block overlap between Wheeler and Collins Streets.
+After the one-way pair ends, the last state highway to intersect the route in the city and Hillsborough County is the southern terminus of SR 533 (Park Road).
 East of SR 533, the road encounters a random series of level crossings for freight spurs leading from the CSX Lakeland Subdivision.